CFC(LEGAL) - ACCOUNTING: AUDITS

 Financial Accountability System Resource Guide

-The rules for financial accounting, including the selection of an auditor and the requirements for the audit, are described in the official TEA publication, Financial Accountability System Resource Guide, as amended, which is adopted as the SBOE's official rule.
+The rules for financial accounting are described in the official TEA publication Financial Accountability System Resource Guide, dated July 2019, which is adopted by reference as TEA's official rule.
 19 TAC 109.41

 Filing of Report

 A copy of the annual audit report, approved by the board, shall be filed with TEA not later than the 150th day after the end of the fiscal year for which the audit was made.
-If a board does not approve the audit report, it shall nevertheless file a copy of it with TEA, accompanied by a statement detailing its reasons for failing to approve the report.
+If a board declines or refuses to approve its auditor's report, it shall nevertheless file with TEA a copy of the audit report with its statement detailing reasons for failure to approve the report.
 Education Code 44.008(d)

 Internet Posting of Audit

 Each district shall maintain an internet website or have access to a generally accessible internet website that may be used for the purposes of this provision.
 Each district shall post or cause to be posted on the internet website the information required by Tax Code 26.18, including the district's most recent financial audit, in a format prescribed by the comptroller.
-Tax Code 26.18 [See CE for other required information]
+Tax Code 26.18 [See CE for other required information that must be posted.]

 Note: For information on the efficiency audit required before a district may hold an election to seek voter approval to adopt a maintenance and operations tax rate, see CCG.

-Each treasurer receiving or having control of any school fund shall keep a full and separate itemized account of each of the different classes of school funds received, and these records shall be available to audit.
+Each treasurer receiving or having control of any school fund of any district shall keep a full and separate itemized account with each of the different classes of its school funds coming into the treasurer's hands.
+The treasurer's records of the district's itemized accounts and records shall be available to audit.
 Education Code 44.008(c)

 Financial Accountability Rating System